 Let us now discuss computational facets.
-Regarding the first step, we note from the second equality in Proposition 2.1(i) of \citet{Niewiadomska2005} that

-is a linear function of the variance of the mid ranks of the outcomes and, therefore, can be computed from $\bar{R}_1, \ldots, \bar{R}_n$ in $\cO(n)$ further operations.
-Consequently, the computational bottlenecks lie in the computation of $\Hbar^{(k)}_n$ in the first step, and in the fourth step, which require up to $\cO(m \hsp n^2)$ and $\cO(m^2 \hsp n)$ operations, respectively.
+The granularities can be computed from the empirical frequency table of the outcomes in $\cO(n)$ operations.
+Consequently, the computational bottlenecks lie in the computation of the bivariate rank quantities and in the construction of the $m \times m$ matrix $\hat\Sigma_n$ in the final step, which require (naively implemented) up to $\cO(m \hsp n^2 + m^2n)$ operations.
+Using prefix-sum techniques \citep{Fenwick1994}, the cost per predictor reduces from $\cO(n^2)$ to $\cO(n \log n)$, for a total cost of $\cO(m \hsp n \log n + m^2n)$ operations.

-For a dichotomous outcome, the $\CMA$ measure reduces to $\AUC$, and an abundance of ties in the outcome can be leveraged.
-In particular, \citet{Sun2014} devised a fast algorithm that computes the covariance matrix estimator of \citet{DeLong1988} for the $\AUC$ measure with a complexity of $\cO(m \hsp n \log n) + \cO(m^2 \hsp n)$ operations, as implemented in the \textsf{R} package \texttt{pROC} \citep{Robin2011}.
-The estimator of \citet{DeLong1988} differs from our multi-step plug-in estimator, but we leave an in-depth comparison to future work and note the connection to \citet{Demler2017}, who relate U-statistics based variance estimates for differences in $\AUC$ to the estimate of \citet{DeLong1988}.

-In the continuous case, $\AGC$ reduces to Spearman's rank correlation coefficient, and \citet{Gaisser2010} propose a nonparametric bootstrap technique for variance estimation.
-Generally, bootstrap based variance estimators offer computationally efficient alternatives to our multi-step plug-in estimator $\hat\Sigma_n$, as they require $\cO(b \hsp \hsp m \hsp n \log n)$ operations only, where $b$ is the number of bootstrap replicates.